k12345663/studio/README.md

 **Key Directories & Files:**

 *   **`src/app/page.tsx`**: The main entry point for the application's UI.
-It handles state for the job description, the generated interview kit, loading states, and orchestrates calls to AI flows.
+It handles state for the job description, candidate experience context, the generated interview kit, loading states, and orchestrates calls to AI flows.
 *   **`src/ai/flows/`**: Contains the Genkit flows.
-    *   **`generate-interview-kit.ts`**: Defines the AI flow for generating an interview kit from a job description.
+    *   **`generate-interview-kit.ts`**: Defines the AI flow for generating an interview kit from a job description and candidate experience context.
-    *   **`customize-interview-kit.ts`**: Defines the AI flow for refining a user-modified interview kit.
+    *   **`customize-interview-kit.ts`**: Defines the AI flow for refining a user-modified interview kit, considering experience context and the 5-level difficulty scale.
 *   **`src/ai/genkit.ts`**: Initializes Genkit with the Google AI plugin.
-*   **`src/components/interview-kit/`**: Houses components for displaying and editing the interview kit.
+*   **`src/components/interview-kit/`**: Houses components for displaying and editing the interview kit (e.g., `JobDescriptionForm.tsx` for text and experience input, `QuestionEditorCard.tsx` for 5-level difficulty).
-*   **`src/types/interview-kit.ts`**: Defines core TypeScript interfaces for the application.
+*   **`src/types/interview-kit.ts`**: Defines core TypeScript interfaces for the application, including the 5-level `QuestionDifficulty` and optional `candidateExperienceContext`.
 *   **`src/app/globals.css`**: Contains global CSS, Tailwind directives, and theme variables.

 ## Getting Started